-Strong City hosted the 78th annual Flint Hills Rodeo last weekend, the oldest consecutive rodeo in Kansas.
+The last weekend I went to photograph the oldest consecutive rodeo in Kansas.
 Unexpectedly, it was one of those events where I smiled all the way through.

-Suddenly, rodeo became more appealing too, although some parts of it still leave me cold.
-I think it is more fun to watch than some of America's most popular sports (sorry, baseball fans.)
-So, when I got assigned this event, I looked forward to capturing it.
+While rodeos started to make more sense to me, the ones that I photographed before were small and not-too-exciting events.
+Yet, I'd say they were more fun to watch than some of America's most popular sports (sorry, baseball fans.)
+So, when I got assigned the 78th annual Flint Hills Rodeo in Strong City, KS, last weekend, I looked forward to capturing it.

-The event started with recognizing military members, talking about the importance of fighting cancer (that's the reason behind those pink shirts), and sponsors' announcement.
-Then, the singer started to perform the National Anthem, and the whole stadium joined in singing along, and everybody acted as it matters.
+The event started with recognizing military members, talking about the importance of fighting cancer (that's the reason behind those pink shirts), and sponsors' announcements.
+Then, the singer started to perform the National Anthem, and the whole stadium joined in singing along, and everybody acted as if it matters.
 Regardless of my stand towards nationalistic thinking, it was an intense moment.

 Then, the event kicked off with bareback riding, followed by bulldogging, calf roping, barrel racing, and bull riding.
 Spectators cheered on all of them, creating a friendly atmosphere.